Prim3TimeChris/P100D/README.md

 # P100D
-This is my python Journey
+This is the beginning of my Python Journey